Join the Alumni Board

 Need additional information about board activities and responsibilities?

-Also, you will have the opportunity to ask questions on a Zoom session on October 20 at 5 p.m.
+Also, you will have the opportunity to ask questions during a Zoom session on October 20 at 5 p.m.
 EDT.
-If you would like to participate in the Zoom sessions, RSVP to firstname.lastname@example.org.
+If you would like to attend, RSVP to Elisabeth Johnston.